auth0-blog/redux-auth/README.md

 ## Important Snippets

-Users are authenticated by making a `fetch` request to `localhost:3001/sessions/create`.
+Users are authenticated using the Auth0 Lock widget.
 We have actions setup for this.

 ```js
 // actions.js